nils-werner/raspi-overlayroot/README.md

 Sometimes, overlayroot may cause trouble during boot time.
 To boot without it simply remove `overlayroot` from `/boot/cmdline.txt`.

-If you still have problems, also remove the initramfs by removing
+If you still have problems, you can also try removing the initramfs by removing

 ```
-initramfs initrd followkernel
+initramfs initramfs-linux.img followkernel
 ```

 from `/boot/config.txt`.